Daniel Sturla

-Daniel Fernando Sturla Berhouet, SDB (born 4 July 1959 in Montevideo) is a Uruguayan Roman Catholic prelate and the archbishop of Montevideo.
+Daniel Fernando Sturla Berhouet, SDB (born 4 July 1959 in Montevideo) is a Uruguayan Catholic prelate and the archbishop of Montevideo.

 Biography

-Sturla was born in a Uruguayan middle-class family.
-His parents died when he was a teenager.
-His eldest brother Martín was an important politician at the end of the 20th century.
+Sturla was born at the Italian Hospital of Montevideo on July 4, 1959, the youngest of five siblings.
+Raised in a middle-class family, he is of Italian and Basque-French descent.
+His father, a practicing Catholic and a lawyer by profession, had been a member of Catholic Action in his youth, whereas his mother, an agnostic, was brought up in a household with Batllist ideals.
+Both parents died during Sturla’s adolescence, leaving him in the care of his elder siblings and other relatives.

-He attended John XXIII Institute run by the Salesians of Don Bosco, in Montevideo.
+He completed his primary and secondary education at Colegio San Juan Bautista, and his pre-university studies at the John XXIII Institute, run by the Salesians of Don Bosco.
+After graduating, he enrolled in the Faculty of Law at the University of the Republic.
 He entered the Salesian novitiate in 1979 and made his first religious profession on January 31, 1980.

 He studied theology at what was then called the Bishop Mariano Soler Theological Institute of Uruguay, and on November 21, 1987, he was ordained a priest.

-After his ordination he served as vicar of the Salesian novitiate and postnovitiate, director of the Salesian aspirantate, master of novices, director of the John XXIII Institute, and professor of Church history.
+After his ordination he served as vicar of the Salesian novitiate and post-novitiate, director of the Salesian aspirantate, master of novices, director of the John XXIII Institute, and professor of Church history.
 He earned a licentiate in theology from the Soler Theological Institute in 2006.

 On October 28, 2008, he was named Salesian provincial for Uruguay, and shortly after was elected president of the Conference of Religious of Uruguay.

 On December 10, 2011, Pope Benedict XVI named him titular bishop of Felbes and auxiliary bishop of Montevideo.
 On February 11, 2014, Pope Francis promoted him to archbishop of Montevideo, Uruguay.
 On 9 March 2014 on the occasion of his inauguration a Mass was held together with Archbishop emeritus Nicolás Cotugno and Apostolic Nuncio Anselmo Guido Pecorari; the Mass was attended by President José Mujica, Vice President Danilo Astori, former President Luis Alberto Lacalle, senator Pedro Bordaberry and the mayor of Montevideo Ana Olivera, among others.

 Within the Episcopal Conference of Uruguay he has been put in charge of the Departments of the Missions and of the Laity.